JVital2013/pihole-router/README.md

 Before changing your network, it is a good idea to get the Raspberry Pi set up as much as possible.
 This includes strengthening its security, since it will be what sits between the internet and your network.
 The security tips are taken from <https://raspberrytips.com/security-tips-raspberry-pi/>.

 **1.** Image an SD card with Raspberry Pi OS Lite: <https://www.raspberrypi.org/software/>.
-The Raspberry Pi Imager on works nicely.
-If you use the Imager, you can press Ctrl+Shift+X and it will let you set some configuration values, such as enabling ssh.
+The Raspberry Pi Imager works nicely.
+If you use the Imager, you can press Ctrl+Shift+X and it will let you set general setup values, from step 3.

+**2.** Insert the SD card into the Pi.
+Connect your Pi to your current network with an ethernet cable.
+Attach the monitor and keyboard now, if you want.
+Power on the pi.

+**3.** General Setup:

+   1. Type `sudo raspi-config` (not necessary if you set the options using Raspberry Pi Imager).
+   2. Select Update
+   3. Turn on ssh if you plan on having your Pi be headless.
+Interface Options/SSH
+   4. Set System Options/Hostname if you want
+   5. Localization Options
+   6. Finish to exit

+**4.** Update system and installed software:

+     sudo apt update
+     sudo apt full-upgrade

+**5.** Install iptables

+    sudo apt install iptables-persistent #Say yes at the prompt to save current rules sudo reboot